Nguyễn Cao Kỳ: Views

-Kỳ did not value democratic ideals.
+Kỳ did not value democracy and believed that authoritarianism was necessary for South Vietnam to survive, a view shared with many of his fellow generals.
 In 1965, Kỳ told the journalist Brian Moynahan: "People ask me who my heroes are.
 I have only one: Hitler".
-Kỳ's comment that Hitler was his hero caused much controversy, and in a clumsy attempt at damage control, the administration of President Johnson denied to the American media that Kỳ had made the remark, claiming that Moynahan had fabricated the remark, only to have the air marshal defiantly repeat the statement that Hitler was his only hero.
+Kỳ's comment that Hitler was his hero caused much controversy; although Kỳ had meant that his admiration was based on a view that Hitler had swiftly rebuilt Germany from a defeated state, something Kỳ also desired for South Vietnam, it nonetheless instantly damaged his international image.
+In an attempt at damage control, the administration of President Johnson denied to the American media that Kỳ had made the remark, claiming it was a fabrication by Moynahan, only to have the air marshal defiantly repeat the statement that Hitler was his only hero.
 Regarding the upcoming 1967 elections, Kỳ said that if the person elected is "a Communist or a Neutralist, I am going to fight him militarily.
 In any democratic country you have the right to disagree with the views of others."

-In a 1965 interview with American journalist James Reston, Kỳ acknowledged that the Communists were "closer to the people's yearning for social justice and an independent life" than his own government was, as Reston put it.
+In a 1965 interview with American journalist James Reston, Reston summarised that Kỳ believed that the Communists were "closer to the people's yearning for social justice and an independent life" than his own government was.